sal-zahdy/DSA-Project/README.md

 Improving code organization and documentation
 General programming guidance

-All final implementation, testing, and integration were completed by the project team.
+The project team completed all final implementation, testing, and integration.